NTIG-Uppsala/hotel-pos-system/README.md

 dotnet build -c Release ; dotnet test
 ```

+**Do not interact with your computer while the tests are running.
+Doing so might cause the tests to fail unexpectedly.**

 ## Format code

 This project uses an [.editorconfig](./.editorconfig) file that defines the project's code style.